Code-Institute-Submissions/savasana_yoga/README.md

 Yoga is relaxing and sometimes viewed as an elegant form of exercise.
 I wanted to maintain that philosophy when developing the website.
 I felt that using little colour, was a way of achieving this.

-I decided to keep the background color and the navigation bar the same type of white (#).
+I decided to style the navigation bar an off-white(#FAF9F9) to compliment the background-color of the website.

-To split the screen space up, and offer a bit of diversity, while still maintaining the feel of a clean, relaxing, and elegant look, I used an off-grey(#) for the footer.
+To split the screen space up, and offer a bit of diversity, while still maintaining the feel of a clean, relaxing, and elegant look, I used an off-grey(#efefef) for the footer.
 I felt this added some variety and also complimented the white background color.

 For the buttons, I have decided to use two different kinds.

-I opted to use a light blue (#) for the booking and checkout buttons.
-And a red (#) for the back buttons.
+I opted to use a light blue (#2a9d8f) for the booking and checkout buttons.
+And a red (#b0686d) for the back buttons.
 I felt these colors were subtle, and warm without providing too much contrast and boldness from the white background color.

 ### Font

-I decided to use 'Open Sans' as the main font for this website.
+I decided to use 'Montserrat' as the main font for this website.
 The font is used on all body text besides headings.
 I chose Open Sans because of its simplicity, elegance, and versatility.
 It's an easy-to-read font, but I also feel it has some character.

-For the headings, I decided to use 'Montserrat'.
-I decided to use this font as it complimented the simplicity and elegance that Open Sans provided.
+For the headings, I decided to use 'Proza Libre'.
+I decided to use this font as it complimented the simplicity and elegance that Montserrat provided.
+I also chose to use this font, as Montserrat is quite simple, I wanted to add extra character and style to the headings throughout the website.

 ### Icons